Course Listing

 Course Description:

-Week 7 - Stocktake of the course and Discussion on undertaking and designing reforms
+Seminar 7 - Stocktake of the course and discussion on designing and undertaking reforms

-Week 8 - Case management: Active Case Management, pre-trial conferences, summons for directions, the Single Application Pending Trial and Pre-Case Conference Questionnaire and related forms
+Seminar 8 - Case management: Active Case Management, Case Conferences, the Single Application Pending Trial, Pre-Case Conference Questionnaire and other Case Management Forms

-Week 10 - Reforming Costs – “who pays to whom and how much”
+Seminar 10 - Costs - “who pays to whom and how much”

-Week 11 - Reflections on the goals of civil procedure, trial or non-trial dispute resolution; and objectives of specific procedures and processes
+Seminar 11 - Reflections on the theme of reform, the goals of civil procedure, trial or non-trial dispute resolution; and objectives of specific procedures and processes

-Week 12 - Final consultation, sharing, presentations and discussion on examinations
+Seminar 12 - Final consultation, sharing and discussion on examination

 Course Convenor: Adjunct Prof Foo Chee Hock, S.C.